Delors/Course_W3M20014/ld/readme.rst

     - if content is an int then the corresponding slide will be shown.
 (The first slide has the value 1).
     - if content is "`last`" the last slide will be shown.
     - if content is "`last-viewed`" the last viewed slide will be shown.
 Uses the browser's local storage for storing the slide number; may not work in all situations.
+Requires that the document has a unique id.
+The id can be set using: :code: <meta name="id" content="(unique id)">`.

 .. note::